KongCPH/LifeHackF24/README.md

 7. When creating new routes: We suggest you prefix your projectname to all your routes so we don't end up mixing them around.
 So if your project is called "bmi", then call your routes "bmi/create", "bmi/update" etc

+8. Find or create a project logo with size 200x200 pixels and drop it in the images/project folder.
+This will be used for the frontpage.